ericbulloch/kwmd/README.md

 `get note.txt -`

+### POP3

+POP3 email servers are a great way to gather information for a capture the flag event.
+Once I learned what to type with netcat it became really easy to login, list emails and read emails.
+I'll also include a way to brute force a password with hydra.

+#### Connecting to POP3

 ### Website

 This section will most likely become its own file instead of just a section.
 For now, I am just starting with the process.